AdmiralenOla/Scoary/README.md

 The current vcf2scoary script is a beta version, and may not correctly handle every VCF file.
 (Please report bugs!)

+You can extract specific variant types (e.g. snps, indels, complex etc) using the --types argument.
+(This requires that TYPE=XX is defined in the INFO column of the vcf file.)
+The following command line would for example extract all snp, mnp and complex types.

+    vcf2scoary --types snp,mnp,complex myvariants.vcf

 Note that Scoary simplifies analysis for variants with more than 2 alleles.
 Rather than comparing all possible contrasts, it compares each non-reference with the reference.
 Say for example that 4 different alleles exist at a known SNP site.
 Let's call them A, C, G, and T, and let A be the reference allele.
 (The reference category is always inferred from the VCF file).
 This allele can be encoded in a single line in a VCF file, but in the Scoary format it needs to be spread over 3 different lines.
 (One for each contrast to the reference, i.e. A vs C, A vs G, and A vs T).
 Thus, not every possible contrast is tested in the association analysis!
 It is for example possible that there is a real difference in phenotype between G and T, but this contrast is not tested.